Drift Roses are great additions and popular choices for many small gardens because of their low, spreading, and/or mounding habits.

 Pruning Steps to Follow

-Drift roses are best maintained at the height of 1.5 to 2 feet high.
+Drift roses are best maintained at a height of 1.5 to 2 feet high.
 Here are some simple steps you can follow when pruning them:

 Step 1: Gather your tools